 Gardening: Let’s not forget about growing your own food to save money.
 If you put a fair value on your time, the cost savings won’t be impressive.
 But if you enjoy gardening, you can count your gardening time as leisure and exercise.
 Regardless, you’ll end up with some of the best-tasting produce you’ll ever eat.

 Zucchini, potatoes, and winter squash are some of the easiest and most productive crops.
 And of course, nothing compares to a tomato picked right from the vine.
 If your yard has room for some fruit trees, they’ll require much less maintenance than a vegetable garden.

 If you don’t have a backyard suitable for gardening, some cities offer community gardens that rent tiny plots of land for next to nothing.
 You may also be able to work-trade at a local farm in exchange for fruits and vegetables.
 I once worked a few hours a week at a farmer’s market booth, and received half my pay in tomatoes and cantaloupes.

 Save Money by Buying in Volume

 Supermarkets and natural food stores often sell potatoes, onions, and carrots in large bags.
-Typically the price by weight is 50 to 70 percent less than buying these same foods loose in the produce department.
+Typically the price by weight is 50 to 70 percent less than buying these same foods loose.